drkgil/NestCV/README.md

 **3. Prepare Your Data**

-This line of code creates an object named "patientFeaturesData" that will be used by the package.
+This line of code creates an object named `patientFeaturesData` that will be used by the package.

 Copy and use as is, or your substitute your own data for the arguments: